Home :: Health Information for Travel :: Birth Control Travel Tips :: (Updated 31 July 2015)

 - They're also harder to carry and conserve, as they are temperature-sensitive.

 The first thing you need to know is the length of your trip.
-Not all medicines travel well and you may not be able to carry enough contraceptives with you if you're gone for a year or two.
+Not all medicines travel well and you may not be able to carry enough contraceptives with you if you're gone for a long time.

 Often, doctors' prescriptions won't be for more than a few months or a year at most.
 If you're traveling longer than your prescription, make sure to visit a doctor in time.
 You can also get them sent to you but that can be a hassle, especially if you're not in a major city.
 Couriers are expensive, and in many countries postal service is unreliable.